Bogdan Dzakovic

-Bogdan Dzakovic is a 14-year veteran of the Security Division of the Federal Aviation Administration in the United States.
+Bogdan Dzakovic was a 14-year veteran of the Security Division of the Federal Aviation Administration in the United States and as of 2024, a member of Veteran Intelligence Professionals for Sanity.

 He started off his FAA career as a field agent and Federal Air Marshal, then served as a Team Leader in the Air Marshal program.
-Since 1995, he had served as a Team Leader of the FAA's Red Team, which conducted undercover tests on airport security through simulated terrorist attacks.
-He testified before the National Commission on Terrorist Attacks Upon the United States, discussing his experience as well as FAA failures that contributed to the September 11th attacks.
+Since 1995, he had served as a Team Leader of the FAA's Red team, which conducted undercover tests on airport security through simulated terrorist attacks.

+Dzakovic testified before the 9/11 Commission, discussing his experience as well as FAA failures that contributed to the September 11th attacks.